SavetheTears/SavetheTears/README.md

 - 👋 Hi, I’m @Scott
-- 👀 I’m interested in photos and CG
+- 👀 I’m interested in interesting things
-- 🌱 I’m currently tring to git works I have done before and learn new things!
+- 🌱 I’m currently reinforcing
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me tkijoestar21@163.com